GovReady/govready/README.md

 curl -Lk https://raw.githubusercontent.com/GovReady/govready/master/install.sh | sudo bash

 # Switch to root so scanner can run all tests properly
+# It's OK.
+You are using a non-production vm, right?
 su -

 # Create a directory and cd into it